 June exceeded all projections

-Six years of freefall for the peso
+Six years of free fall of the peso

 The economist Elías Amor warned in June that the dollar could approach 1,000 pesos if macroeconomic imbalances continue.